-The recoverable amount of the intangible assets was determined based on value in use calculation.
+The recoverable amount of the intangible assets was determined based on value-in-use calculation.
 This calculation uses cash flow projections based on financial budgets approved by management covering a five-year period.
-Cash flows beyond the five-year period are extrapolated using the estimated growth rate of 1.8% (2014: 1% - 21%) per annum.
+Cash flows beyond the five-year period are extrapolated using the estimated growth rate of 1% (2015: 1.8%) per annum.
 The growth rate used is based on management expectation of growth in the marine, construction and logistics industry in which the subsidiary companies operate.
-The discount rate is 9% - 14% (2014: 11% - 15%) and has been applied to the cash flow projections.
+The discount rate is 6.3% (2015: 9% to 14%) and has been applied to the cash flow projections.